 - Do not attend your appointment if you are having symptoms of illness; fever, cough, sore throat

-- Review the information in the fact sheet for the vaccine prior to your appointment
+- Review the information in the fact sheet for the vaccine prior to receiving the vaccine

 - Wear a short sleeve shirt when going to the clinic

 What do I do if I need to reschedule my vaccine appointment?

 If your vaccine appointment is booked for a COVID-19 Immunization Clinic, you can cancel your current appointment and reschedule it for a later date through our online booking partner Skip The Waiting Room.
 You can also call the COVID-19 Immunization Program toll-free at 1-844-975-3303.